zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 Earth-like vast expanses Wisdom means.

 [APZ 114.6] (# apz114.6) # apz114.6 .ref .apz} "There are some who have great wisdom
-He also bends in one direction in one direction, ”he said Somewhere it will bend towards it.
+He also bends in one direction in one direction, "he said Somewhere it will bend towards it.
 It bent, it was heavy, it clung to it Is dominated.
 Therefore the Pingiya Sthaviras said,